Rent a car for a road trip, or drive your own? 5 things to consider

-- A record number of Americans are expected to take a road trip during the July 4th holiday week, according to AAA.
+- A record number of Americans are expected to take a road trip during the July Fourth holiday week, according to AAA.

 - In certain cases, renting a car may be more financially savvy than using your own vehicle for a road trip.